 Length of Back String Length

-This is a typical example of big German 5-string basses favoured by the orchestras of that country and occasionally by bass players in the UK.
-I am reliably informed that the interior of this instrument testifies to it's maker and date of manufacture, Mathias Neuner, Mittenwald 1884.
+Now at a reduced price, this is a typical example of big German 5-string basses favoured by the orchestras of that country and occasionally by bass players in the UK.
+Internally this instrument testifies to it's maker and date of manufacture, Mathias Neuner, Mittenwald 1884.

 Mathias Neuner V (1831 - 1890) was a partner in the big Mittenwald firm, Neuner & Horsteiner and was also, at some point, Mayor of Mittenwald apparently.